H-1B Overview

 Additional information:

-- If employee is seeking to change of status to H-1B, who must wait for the H-1B petition to be approved before starting employment under the H-1B status.
+- If an employee is seeking a change of status to H-1B, they must wait for the H-1B petition to be approved before starting employment under the H-1B status.

-- All international employees who received a degree outside of the US, are required to obtain a credential evaluation.
+- All employees who received a degree outside of the U.S. are required to obtain a credential evaluation.

 JMU Policies

-- The employer is required to cover the costs for filing the H-1B petition.
+- The employer is required to cover the application fees for the H-1B petition.
 CGE-ISSS is currently covering the application fee ($460) and antifraud fee ($500).

 - Premium Processing provides expedited processing for the H-1B petition (optional).
-When requesting this service, USCIS will “process” the petition within 15 calendar days.
-The cost for premium processing is $2,805, which is at the expense of the department.
+When requesting this service, USCIS will “process” the petition within 15 business days.
+The cost for premium processing is $2,965, which is at the expense of the department.

 - All dependent forms and expenses are the responsibility of the employee.